civicrm/civicrm-dev-docs/docs/framework/setting.md

 ## Adding a new Setting to CiviCRM Core.

-1. Add metadata to the appropriate `.settings.php` file about the new setting
+1. Add metadata to the appropriate `.setting.php` file about the new setting
 2. Add it to the appropriate setting page per below
 3. Your setting will not be active until you run flush all caches (e.g `cv flush` or `drush cvapi System.flush`)